Itaú plans to announce a digital bank

 It will also provide customers with online tools and resources to manage their finances.

-The shift comes as more consumers are turning to digital banking options due to convenience and affordability.
+The shift comes as more consumers are turning to digital banking options due to convenience and accessibility.

 By launching a digital bank, Itaú hopes to attract younger customers who prefer mobile banking solutions.